Our Turkish Airlines Inflight Experiences 💺

 When the food tray is delivered to you, you’ll know what it feels like to be an elephant trying to ride a tricycle.

-Turkish Airlines Inflight Experience – Slop presented as food
+Inflight Catering – Slop presented as food

 Sorry, did I call it food?
 2 or 3 small plastic containers filled with odd-colored sweet or savoury slop would be more accurate.
 Great if you’ve no teeth and are accustomed to eating through a straw.
-You won’t find any solids here.
+You won’t find many solids here.

-Probably just as well as the last thing you want to do is squeeze past the sleeping whale next to you to go running to the loo (which after a few hours will be a disgusting mess – make sure you keep your shoes on!).
+Probably just as well, as the last thing you want to do is squeeze past the sleeping whale next to you to go running to the loo (which after a few hours will be a disgusting mess – make sure you keep your shoes on!).

 Turkish Airlines have an annoying habit of changing the time of one or more of your flights by just a few minutes.
 No big deal, but then when you try to check in 24 hours before departure, you’ll get: